Strategic communication of narratives: Introduction

+The biased sender knows the true model and submits a cheap-talk message to the receiver aiming at making him interpret the data $h$ in her favor.
+Any such message provides a reasoning of how to interpret the data, e.g., claiming a low unemployment rate for oneself while blaming a recession on external factors, formalizing the strategic use of narratives.
+Upon observing the sender's report, the receiver narrows down the set of feasible models, resolves any remaining uncertainty by an \emph{ambiguity rule}, and then takes an action.
+The novel notion of ambiguity rules enables us to treat different preferences in face of uncertainty in a unified way, including max-min expected utility \citep{gilboa1989maxmin}, the smooth model of decision making \citep{klibanoff2005smooth} and its special case, the classical Bayesian approach, as well as maximum likelihood expected utility, the most prominent preference in the recent literature on narratives \citep{schwartzstein2021using,jain2023informing,aina2023tailored}.

+Communication of narratives thus becomes a game in which both agents strategically seek to maximize their own utility.
+Observe that we can treat every observable data $h$ as indexing a different game, since $h$ is commonly known ex ante.
+Given observable data $h$, an equilibrium is then a stable strategy profile: The sender maps models to messages in a way that maximizes her expected payoff given the true model and the receiver's response.
+Upon observing a message, the receiver first updates the considered set of models and then applies an ambiguity rule to resolve any remaining uncertainty and determine his best response.

-Our analysis characterizes equilibria as partitions of models into intervals, where models are ordered by the respective receiver's bliss points.
-Any such interval $\tilde{M}$ corresponds to a cheap-talk message the indicative meaning of which is ``the true model belongs to $\tilde{M}$''.
+Our analysis characterizes equilibria as partitions of models into intervals, where models are ordered by the associated receiver's bliss points.
+Any such interval $\tilde{M}$ corresponds to a cheap-talk message, the indicative meaning of which is ``the true model belongs to $\tilde{M}$''.
 By means of his ambiguity rule, the receiver assigns $\tilde{M}$ a unique optimal action.
 Among all equilibria in a given setting, there is a maximum number $N$ of induced actions.
-We provide an algorithm that transforms an equilibrium with $n$ distinct actions into one with $n-1$ distinct ones, we prove that for any $1 \leq n \leq N$ there is an equilibrium inducing $n$ distinct actions.
+We provide an algorithm that constructs an equilibrium with $n-1$ distinct actions given one with $n$ distinct actions, thus proving that for any $1 \leq n \leq N$ there is an equilibrium inducing $n$ distinct actions.
 The size of the conflict of interest between the sender and the receiver controls how much information the sender is willing to reveal.
-We characterize informativeness bounds that mark the when the most finely granulated information revelation is full disclosure, partial disclosure or no disclosure.
+We characterize informativeness thresholds that mark when the most finely granulated information revelation is full disclosure or partial disclosure.

+In order to derive further insights, we then consider a running example based on a modified beta-binomial model in which each of finitely many data points may either depend on the state of nature or be independent of it and thus noise.
+We first show that the threshold regarding full disclosure need not be quasi-concave in a summary statistic of the observable data.
+Nevertheless, it attains its minimum at extreme histories, implying that these are the most difficult to `explain'.
+Second, the receiver's residual uncertainty under partially informative communication means the threshold regarding partial disclosure depends also on the ambiguity rule and may thus not be symmetric in the summary statistic.